 It reminded me of Sorpotel, tangy with a hint of vinegar somewhere, the right amount of spice but not hot.
 It did seem it wasn’t fried like you need to for Sorpotel but had been slow-cooked for a long duration, which made the meat really tender.

-It’s the perfect comfort dish for a cold winter’s evening, but I had no regrets about having it in August as it’s a favorite in Cyprus.
+It’s the perfect comfort dish for a cold winter’s evening, but I had no regrets about having it in August, as it’s a favourite in Cyprus.
 The dish is usually served with pilaf, potatoes, or Bulgur wheat, which is similar to couscous.

 2. Kleftiko